hniksic/sendable/README.md

 * your values form an acyclic graph or a hierarchy with cross-references;
 * you build and use the hierarchy from a single thread;
-* need to occasionally move the whole thing to another thread.
+* you need to occasionally move the whole thing to another thread.

 Within the confines of a single thread, using `Rc` and `RefCell` to represent acyclic graphs and data sharing is ergonomic and safe.
 It is also efficient because